Tungstate

 In chemistry, a tungstate is a compound that contains an oxyanion of tungsten or is a mixed oxide containing tungsten.
-The simplest tungstate ion is WO4(2-), "orthotungstate".
+The simplest tungstate ion is WO_{4}(2-), "orthotungstate".
 Many other tungstates belong to a large group of polyatomic ions that are termed polyoxometalates, ("POMs"), and specifically termed isopolyoxometalates as they contain, along with oxygen and maybe hydrogen, only one other element.
 Almost all useful tungsten ores are tungstates.